kmlm/wishLit-front-end/README.md

 I moved on to the delete request.
 By clicking the remove button under a specic title, the event function looks at the parent data-id of the button, which is the book id in the table and then runs an AJAX request to remove the book.
 I added a second modal that pops up first before running the AJAX request, which asks the user to verify that they would really like to remove the data.

 The PATCH request was the most difficult for me.
 Initially by clicking the edit button under a title, a modal popped up with a blank form with the same fields offered to the user on adding literature.
 This meant that a user had to re-enter all the information for a title.
 To prevent that, I needed to find a way to pull back the specifc information for that title and populate the completed fields.
-I used Show request for the specific title under the same event that opens the edit modal and then the UI used handlebars to fill in the fields that were full when the title was created.
+I used a GET request for the specific title under the same event that opens the edit modal and then the UI used handlebars to fill in the fields that were filled in when the title was created.
 A user then only had to fill in fields that were missing or alter the fields that were already there.

 After completing CRUD on the books resource, I moved onto messaging to ensure that each action taken has a corresponding UI action.